 The FCO grants access to the file to the parties subject to the proceedings once the statement of objections has been issued.
-However, access to file can only be obtained via external counsel which themselves are legally bound to protect business secrets of other parties.
-They may only forward such information to their respective clients that are necessary for defence purposes.
+However, such access can only be obtained via external counsel, who are themselves legally bound to protect the business secrets of other parties.
+They may only forward such information where necessary for defence purposes.

-Nevertheless, this bears a practical risk that confidential information may become available to competitors or other third parties.
-Thus, parties to the proceedings should always consider carefully, which confidential information they are willing to disclose to the FCO.
+Nevertheless, this bears the practical risk that confidential information may become available to competitors or other third parties.
+Thus, parties to the proceedings should always consider the confidential information they are willing to disclose to the FCO.

 Aggrieved third parties can also request access to the file; however, they will generally only receive the non-confidential version of the fining decision.
 Special rules apply in the context of civil claims for cartel damages (see 5.1 Private Right of Action).

 There is no set procedure for defence counsel to raise arguments against enforcement.
 Facts and arguments can be brought forward at any time.
 However, in practice it may be advisable for strategic reasons not to bring forward any facts or arguments before the FCO issues its statement of objections and counsel can get access to the file.